 Repairs to the palace at Dunfermline were undertaken in advance of a visit by Charles I in 1633 and it was last used, by Charles II, in 1651.
 But in truth the need for the palace had arisen more because of the state of the marriage between James VI and Anne of Denmark who, despite having seven children, spent much of their time living apart.

 The ruined east end of the Abbey Church was replaced in 1821 with the new Abbey Church.
 And little remains of the east and west ranges of the cloister.
 But visitors today can see an unexpected amount of the old south range of the cloister, plus what is almost the complete surviving south wall of the remodelled Palace.
 This occupies a spectacular location above the steep north side of Pittencrieff Glen, now part of Pittencrieff Park.

-The Historic Environment Scotland Visitor Centre, complete with its two small museums, occupies the upper part of the old gatehouse of the Abbey, and from it you descend a tight spiral stair to the kitchens attached to Dunfermline Palace.
-Only the south wall of the Palace now stands anything like complete, but the undercrofts below the kitchens are well worth exploring.
-To the north of the Visitor Centre is the almost complete basement level of the huge refectory which served Dunfermline Abbey.
-From here access is possible to the basement level of other parts of the old south range of the Abbey.
+The Historic Environment Scotland visitor centre, complete with its two small museums, occupies the upper part of the old gatehouse of the abbey, and from it you descend a tight spiral stair to the kitchens attached to Dunfermline Palace.
+Only the south wall of the palace now stands anything like complete, but the undercrofts below the kitchens are well worth exploring.
+To the north of the visitor centre is the almost complete basement level of the huge refectory which served Dunfermline Abbey.
+From here access is possible to access the basement level of other parts of the old south range of the abbey.